Are organic cotton tampons better? The truth about organic tampons

 Yes, tampon applicators can cause problems—most certainly for the environment.
 Because these applicators are single-use, disposable plastics that can end up polluting oceans and harming wildlife, some environmentalists have sought to get them banned altogether.

-But do plastic tampon applicators directly harm the user?
-They could if they contain phthalates or other endocrine-disrupting chemicals found in many plastics.
+Do plastic tampon applicators directly harm the user?
+Since their function is to facilitate tampon insertion into the vagina, they could, if they contain phthalates or other endocrine-disrupting chemicals found in many plastics that can be absorbed by the body.

 If you’re concerned about chemicals from plastics, opt for tampons that have either no applicator or a paper applicator.
-Or ditch tampons and pads altogether and opt for a reusable, silicone menstrual cup or a disposable menstrual disc made from a medical-grade polymer.
+Or ditch tampons and pads altogether and opt for a reusable, silicone menstrual disc or a menstrual cup.

-Flex Disc, for instance, is made without BPAs, PFOAs, phthalates, or latex—and while it’s still a single-use product, it can be worn for 12 hours at a time.
-This means you’ll use fewer products each month and contribute significantly less waste than you would with plastic applicator tampons.
 Want to go 100% green?
-A menstrual cup like Flex Cup will last for years.
+Our new Reusable Menstrual disc, or a menstrual cup like Flex Cup will last for years, are made without BPAs, PFOAs, phthalates, or latex, and can be worn for 12 hours at a time.
+This means you’ll contribute significantly less waste than you would with tampons.

 Do organic tampons shorten your period?